RobertsLab/project-gigas-carryover/lifestage_carryover/notebooks/Planning-20240228-sampling.md

 3. Assess size and mortality of all oysters and take images of spat for future image analyses
 4. Add new and clear labels to all containers/bags so that they can be moved between tanks.
 Mark with conditioning treatment, lifestage, and replicate ID.
 5. Assess sample size and distribution of oysters between control and high acute stress treatments
-6. Re-arrange oysters between a control and high tank in the combinations listed above
+6. Heat the stress tank to 32°C.
-7. Start the stress exposure by heating the treatment tank (below) *- Add mechanical stress if using*
+7. Start the stress exposure by adding groups in 2-3 groups at a time to the high temperature tank
-8. At the end of the stress exposure, conduct sampling (below)
+8. At the end of the stress exposure, conduct sampling (below) and repeat with all remaining groups.
 9. Download loggers
 10. Clean equipment and reset any remaining oysters

---> **QUESTION TO DISCUSS: Per [this post](https://eric-ess.github.io/experiment-setup/).
-Because juveniles and adults were also mechanically stressed, but seed and spat were not,  we cannot really compare the conditioning treatments between life stages correct?
-Does mechanical stress need to be in the acute stress for those lifestages?
-Or should we keep the stress consistent between all life stages?**

---> **QUESTION TO DISCUSS: How long was the conditioning carried out for in Oct/Nov?**

---> **QUESTION TO DISCUSS: How long should the acute stress be?
-Previously (in Nov sampling), the stress was 30 min long.
-Is this enough to see a difference?
-Should the exposure be longer?
-Should it be more like 2-3 hours at a high temperature?
-Per [this post](https://eric-ess.github.io/SecondStressPrep/).**

---> **QUESTION TO DISCUSS: We should consider having all of them in closed containers for this experiment so that they are truly independent, rather than having them in flow through containers.
-Thoughts?**

 ## Treatment conditions

 We will manipulate temperature by heating water in one of the large white tanks and leaving the other at ambient temperature.

---> **QUESTION TO DISCUSS: Previously this was done by immersing animals in pre-heated buckets.
-Do we want to use this approach again?
-Could we instead heat the white tanks?
-If so, do we have heaters out at the hatchery already?
-Ariana can go out on Monday to test.**

-Oysters will be ramped at a rate of 2°C per hour (as previously used during conditioning period) until reaching the target temperature.
-32°C acute stress without ramping was used in the November sampling.

---> **QUESTION TO DISCUSS: Should we use 32°C here again as well?
-Is this a relevant temperature?
-Has the target stress changed with seasonality?**
+**Ariana will preheat the tanks and check heaters on Monday.**

+Oysters will be submerged in 32°C for 30 minutes for an acute stress.

 ## Sampling protocols